jonbnewman/mobx-store-provider/README.md

 export default App;
 ```

+Note that we wrap the application with the `Provider`, supplying it with the `appStore` as its value.

-This creates the `appStore` which is then shared with the rest of the application via the `Provider`.
+This makes the `appStore` available to the rest of the application.

 ### Using the store